 | 1 – Physical | Cables, connectors, signals |

-So which one should you learn?
+Which one should you learn?
 Both.
 The TCP/IP model reflects how protocols are actually implemented.
-The OSI model provides finer granularity that is invaluable for troubleshooting and for certification exams.
+The OSI model offers finer granularity, which pays off in troubleshooting and on certification exams.
 When someone says “that is a Layer 2 issue,” they are speaking OSI.
-When someone says “the application layer handles that,” they might be speaking either model — context tells you which.

 Why the OSI Model Still Matters

-You might wonder: if the internet runs on TCP/IP, why bother learning a 40-year-old reference model?
-The answer is that the OSI model has become something far more useful than a protocol specification — it has become a common language.
+Fair question: if the internet runs on TCP/IP, why learn a 40-year-old reference model?
+Because the OSI model became something more useful than a protocol specification.
+It became a common language.

-- Troubleshooting: When a network issue occurs, thinking in layers lets you systematically isolate the problem.
-Instead of randomly trying fixes, you start at Layer 1 and work up (or start at Layer 7 and work down), ruling out each layer until you find the culprit.
+- Troubleshooting.
+Thinking in layers lets you isolate problems systematically.
+Start at Layer 1 and work up, or start at Layer 7 and work down.
+Rule out each layer until you find the culprit.
 Our network troubleshooting guide uses this exact approach.

-- Vendor documentation: Firewall vendors, switch manufacturers, and cloud providers all reference OSI layers in their documentation.
-A firewall admin guide might say “this feature operates at Layers 3 through 7” — if you do not know the OSI model, that sentence is meaningless.
+- Vendor documentation.
+Firewall vendors, switch manufacturers, and cloud providers all reference OSI layers.
+A firewall admin guide might say “this feature operates at Layers 3 through 7.”
+Without the model, that sentence is meaningless.

-- Cross-discipline communication: A developer, a network engineer, and a security analyst can all use OSI layer numbers as shorthand.
-“The problem is at Layer 4” instantly narrows the conversation to transport-layer issues like port connectivity and TCP handshakes.
+- Cross-discipline communication.
+A developer, a network engineer, and a security analyst can all use layer numbers as shorthand.
+“The problem is at Layer 4” instantly narrows the conversation to ports and TCP handshakes.

 Troubleshooting with the OSI Model

-Let us put the OSI model to work with a practical example.
+Let’s put the model to work.
 A user reports: “I cannot load a website.”
-Here is how you would systematically troubleshoot using the OSI model layers, working from the bottom up:
+Here is the systematic bottom-up walkthrough.

 Layer 2 — Data Link: Does the NIC have a valid MAC address?
-Is the link light steady (not just blinking error patterns)?
 Can other devices on the same switch communicate?

 Layer 4 — Transport: Can you connect to the destination on port 443?
 Run telnet example.com 443 or Test-NetConnection example.com -Port 443.
 If this fails, a firewall may be blocking the port.

-Layer 7 — Application: Is DNS resolving the domain name?
+Layer 7 — Application: Is DNS resolving the name?
 Try nslookup example.com.
-If DNS works but the site still will not load, the issue may be with the web server itself, a misconfigured certificate (Presentation layer), or an application error.
+If DNS works and the site still fails, suspect the web server or an application error.
+A bad certificate (Presentation layer) is another common culprit.

-This bottom-up approach is the most efficient way to troubleshoot because each layer depends on the ones below it.
-There is no point checking DNS (Layer 7) if the device does not have an IP address (Layer 3).
-There is no point checking the IP address if the cable is unplugged (Layer 1).
-For a complete walkthrough, see our guide on how to troubleshoot network connectivity.
+The bottom-up approach is efficient because each layer depends on the ones below it.
+There is no point checking DNS if the device has no IP address.
+There is no point checking the IP if the cable is unplugged.
+For the complete walkthrough, see how to troubleshoot network connectivity.

 Quick Reference: OSI Layers and Common Troubleshooting Commands